VainF/Torch-Pruning/README.md

 pruning_plan.exec()
 ```

 Pruning the resnet.conv1 will affect several layers.
-If we print the pruning plan (with pruning_idxs=[0, 2, 6]):
+Let's inspect the pruning plan (with pruning_idxs=[0, 2, 6]):

 ```
 -------------